taustation-fan/taustation-fan.github.io/README.md

 Discreet Work tasks consume 20% of a stat if it is "Average", and 5% if it is "Exceptional".
 Failed tasks do not consume any Focus, successful tasks  consume 10%.

+Discreet Work is limited to 50 missions per 24 hours.

 #### Discreet Work Tips and Tricks